Insurancy

 Frequently asked questions

-How does a 15-year term life insurance policy work?+
+How much does 15-year term life insurance cost?+

-What affects the cost of a 15-year term life insurance policy?+
+What happens at the end of a 15-year term policy?+

 About the authors